legoandmars/GorillaTagMapProject/README.md

 - Description
     - A description that will show up when the map is being selected
     - Set this to whatever you want
+- Gravity speed
+    - The speed of gravity on your map
+    - It's recommended to leave this at -9.8 unless you want to make maps with lower/higher gravity (eg, space maps)
+- Slow Jump Limit
+    - The fastest speed that a player can reach when they are a survivor.
+    - It's recommended to leave this at 6.5 unless you want survivors or casual maps to have a different move speed.
+- Fast Jump Limit
+    - The fastest speed that a player can reach when they are infected.
+    - It's recommended to leave this at 8.5 unless you want infected players to have a different move speed.
+- Slow Jump Multiplier
+    - The jump multiplier that will be applied when a player is a survivor.
+This multiplier is used on the arm speed when a jump is made.
+    - It's recommended to leave this at 1.1 unless you want survivors or casual maps to have a different move speed.
+- Fast Jump Multiplier
+    - The jump multiplier that will be applied when a player is infected.
+This multiplier is used on the arm speed when a jump is made.
+    - It's recommended to leave this at 1.3 unless you want infected players to have a different move speed.
+- Reset Properties
+    - Resets the player settings (gravity speed, slow and fast jump limits and multipliers) to their default values.
+    - It's recommended to click this if you think you may have accidentally altered any of the player settings
 - Spawn Points
     - A list of spawn points for the map.
     - You shouldn't set this manually unless you know what you're doing